 You don’t need a gym membership to get a good workout.
 Training at home is a great place to kick start your return to fitness, if you’re not already in great shape.

 There is a lot of misconception about training both with and without equipment.
 One of the most prevalent is that more complex is better, after all that is what all the health magazines say isn’t it.
-You really only need the basic exercises to get the best results in the early stages of your fitness career.
+Training at home, you really only need the basic exercises.
+To get the best results in the early stages of your fitness career keep it simple.
 It’s not until you have years of CORRECT training that the basics stop working.

 Another is variation, if you have ever done cross fit you’ll know this one, the theory that using different exercises each workout to surprise the muscles into stimulating more adaptation.
 The problem with this theory is skill, or lack of it more to the point.
 If you don’t do an exercise often enough to be really good at it you will never lift enough to force adaptation from it.
 This especially lifts like the snatch and clean and jerk, that require a massive amount of skill to progress.